A deeply divided Poland chooses a president in runoff vote

 Duda has called LGBT rights an “ideology” more dangerous than communism, and on Monday he formally proposed a constitutional amendment to bar same-sex couples from adopting children.

-He and his Law and Justice party have won the backing of older and rural Poles, helped by cash payments to families and other welfare programs.
+He and the Law and Justice party have won the backing of older and rural Poles, helped by cash payments to families and other welfare programs.

 “These last five years have been a good time that we have used well,” Duda told supporters at a rally Monday.
 “I want to continue this policy — for the family, for the development of Poland, for the development of all generations of my countrymen.”